 - QuickBooks Online: Best for brick-and-mortar businesses with multiple locations

 - Zoho Books: Best for bundling retail accounting software with other business tools from the same provider

 - Wave: Best free accounting software for small retail businesses

-Congratulations on opening your retail store!
-Whether you have a traditional brick-and-mortar operation, or you’re going all in with an online store—or, more likely than not, a combo of the two—retail lends itself especially well to scaling and delegation.
+Opening a retail store is a big accomplishment.
+Whether you have a traditional brick-and-mortar operation, or you’re going all-in with an online store (or even a combo of the two), retail lends itself especially well to scaling and delegation.
 This allows you, the business owner, to enjoy the profits from your business without having to be entrenched in the day-to-day operations of the store.

-Inventory management goes beyond having enough merchandise in stock, though.
-Your accounting software needs to also tell you the profitability of each product you sell, how long the inventory sits on the shelves or in the warehouse before it’s sold, the rate at which your entire inventory turns in a given period, and shrinkage due to theft or damage.
+This being said, however, inventory management should expand beyond monitoring the merchandise you have in stock.
+Along these lines, you’ll want to look for accounting software that can determine your cost of goods sold, the profitability of each product you sell, how long your inventory sits on the shelves or in the warehouse before it’s sold, the rate at which your entire inventory turns in a given period, and shrinkage due to theft or damage.

 Most states charge a sales tax, though certain items like medication, food, and clothing may be exempt in your state.
 With the increased impact of online business on sales tax revenues, many states are passing laws requiring out-of-state retailers to collect and remit sales taxes.

 Therefore, you’ll want to look for retail accounting software that can track sales taxes due and customize your sales tax settings based on your business.
 Additionally, if you’re an online retail business, you may search for accounting software that caters specifically to the ecommerce industry in this way—a solution that can integrate with your ecommerce platform will be particularly helpful.

 If you have employees operating your retail store, payroll will be an important consideration to take with regard to your accounting software.
 Although payroll isn’t unique to retailers, it’s often one of the biggest expenses these businesses incur.